Last Updated on September 24, 2020 by Scott Krager

 DPI (short for Dots Per Inch) is the measurement of a mouse’ sensitivity.
 If a mouse has a higher DPI, the cursor on your screen will move further away, even if you make very little mouse movements.

-Like the sensor debate, no one until this day has ever gave the rightful answer to this question: "what's the right DPI for gaming".
+Like the sensor debate, no one until this day has ever given the right answer to this question: “what’s the right DPI for gaming”.

-It's because the right-DPI doesn't exists, and there's no one size fits all solution.
+It’s because the right DPI don’t exist, and there’s no one size fits all solution.

 Many companies are now launching mice with as much as 16400-DPI, but unless your gaming rig consists of multiple gaming monitors connected together, you’re less likely to utilize that much DPI.